BLB Solicitors

 Do CAFCASS favour mothers?

 I often find fathers saying that CAFCASS favour mothers.
 But it’s not unusual to find mothers saying the opposite.
 CAFCASS are independent in that they are not part of the family court or of social services.
-In making enquiries, however, they will speak to local authority social workers, teachers and other professionals, where relevant.
+In making enquiries, however, they will speak to local authority social workers, teachers and other professionals where relevant.

-The issues go way beyond which parent the child should live with, extending to the frequency and duration of contact with the other parent, holiday arrangements, and decisions concerning such diverse matters as education, medical treatment and cultural or religious issues.
-The ideal situation is for a child to have a consistent and healthy relationship with both parents, with the parents putting aside any personal differences to achieve this.
-But that is far easier said than done, and perfect co-parenting relationships are rare.
+The ideal situation is for a child to have a consistent and healthy relationship with both parents.
+But that requires the parents putting aside any personal differences to achieve this.
+That’s far easier said than done, and perfect co-parenting relationships are rare.

 Disputing a CAFCASS report